-Another issue that seems especially important right now is that of the home cultivation of cannabis, popularly known as “homegrow”.
+Another issue that seems especially important right now is that of the home cultivation of cannabis, popularly known as “homegrow.”
 Homegrow is an exceedingly contentious topic in New Jersey.
-Activists have been pushing for its inclusion in New Jersey’s Compassionate Use of Medical Marijuana Act (CUMMA) since before that bill was signed into law.
+Activists have been pushing for its inclusion in New Jersey’s Compassionate Use of Medical Marijuana Act (CUMMA).
+They did so before that bill was signed into law.
 It has great support among activists and patients across the state.
 Activists have named their recent campaign for homegrow “Jeff’s Law” after long-time medical cannabis activist Jeff Oakes.

 NJDOH Coping With the Pandemic

-The advent of the Coronavirus has made it exceedingly difficult for patients to obtain their medical marijuana (or clinical cannabis).
+The advent of the Coronavirus has made it exceedingly difficult for patients to obtain their NJ medical marijuana (or medical cannabis).
 People have reported waiting online for hours in uncomfortable situations.
 Patients with issues such as Irritable Bowel Syndrom (IBS) have been denied access to the bathrooms.

-Both the Breakwater dispensary in Cranbury and the Harmony Dispensary in Secaucus have been forced to close for at least a day, likely due to the excess traffic they received.
-Harmony is now only doing curbside delivery it seems.
+The Breakwater dispensary in Cranbury and the Harmony Dispensary in Secaucus have been forced to close for at least a day.
+It was likely due to the excess traffic they received.
+Harmony is now only doing curbside delivery, it seems.

 “During these unprecedented times, it is our mission to deliver the highest quality medical cannabis to our patients as safely and conveniently as possible.
-With this in mind, and in accordance with New Jersey Department of Health guidelines, Harmony has temporarily closed our retail store until further notice and is preparing to launch a curbside pickup option for patients,” their website reads.
+Harmony has temporarily closed our retail store until further notice.
+And is preparing to launch a curbside pickup option for patients,” their website reads.

 The amount of patients in New Jersey’s medical marijuana program has jumped from around 71,000 to now including 73,000 patients.